JOIN GARDEN IN 5 LIVE, A 1-DAY VIRTUAL EVENT WITH NICOLE & FRIENDS → REGISTER FOR FREE HERE

 Is Frost Headed Your Way?

 If frost is headed your way, there are some tasks you'll need to complete in your kitchen garden to prepare it for the coming cool season.
-Your main tasks will be removing plants that can't handle even a light frost (when temps are just around 32°F) and protecting frost-tolerant plants with frost cloth.
+Your main tasks will be removing plants that can't handle even a light frost (when temps are just around 34°F) and protecting frost-tolerant plants with frost cloth.

 Let's begin by looking at which plants to remove before your first frost of fall arrives.

-Plants to Remove from your Garden Before Frost
+Plants to Remove Before Frost

 Flowers That Can't Handle Frost